mjordan/islandora_workbench_docs/docs/installation_with_venv.md

 The following steps are normally only run once.

-(Open a terminal window)
+1. Open a terminal window

-1. Clone the Workbench git repository
+2. Clone the Workbench git repository
-2. Inside of the resulting `islandora_workbench` directory, create a virtual environment
+3. Inside of the resulting `islandora_workbench` directory, create a virtual environment
-3. Activate the virtual environment in your current terminal window
+4. Activate the virtual environment in your current terminal window
-4. Inside that terminal window install the Workbench required modules
+5. Inside that terminal window install the Workbench required modules

 #### The high level steps for *using* Python virtual environments when running Workbench:

 These steps have to be run each time you open a new terminal window to use Islandora Workbench.

-(Open a terminal window)
+1. Open a terminal window

-1. Inside of the Workbench git repo folder, activate the virtual environment in your current terminal window
+2. Inside of the Workbench git repo folder, activate the virtual environment in your current terminal window
-2. run the `workbench` commands inside that window
+3. run the `workbench` commands inside that window

+### Step 0: Know how to activate you virtual environment

+In the directions below, you will be told to activate your virtual environment.
+This "step 0" is provided here for your reference later.

+In order for Python to run in a virtual environment, the virtual environment must be active.
+Generally speaking, you will need to activate a directory's virtual environment every time you open a new terminal window.

+How you activate the virtual environment depends on your operating system.
+Within the directory where you want to activate the virtual environment:

+* On Linux or macOS, run: `source venv/bin/activate`
+* On Windows, run : `venv\Scripts\activate`

+The `venv` that is at the start of the path to `activate` is the name of the directory created when you used Python to set up the virtual environment.

+You can confirm that the virtual environment is active by the presence of `(venv)` at the start of your command prompt.

 ### Step 1: Clone Workbench git repository

-(Open a terminal window)
+Open a terminal window.

 `cd` to the directory where you want to install Workbench.
 As an example we will use `/Users/jdoe/Documents/` as the parent directory for the `islandora_workbench` directory.